A dog who thinks he is the leader can cause many behavior problems. Your dog might challenge your leadership, and could even turn aggressive.

 Thus, it’s important that you demonstrate your Alpha role to your dog when he joins to be part of your family member.
 Certainly, you would want him to be obedient and follow your guidance.

-One of the best ways to become your dog’s Alpha is to control his resources.
+One of the best ways to become your dog’s pack leader is to control his resources.
 Start with when and where your dog will be eating.
 He should always wait for you to finish your meal before he gets his food.
 Also, control when and where he will be sleeping as well as playing or exercising.

 Proper Way Of Greeting Your Dog